By: Janel Johnson

-Four months later I began a new job marketing diabetes products with Can-Am Care, thus truly living diabetes 24/7.
+Four months later I began a new job marketing diabetes products.
+Thus truly living diabetes 24/7.
 Being disappointed at gaining 12 lbs back, I realized that I needed an extra push to get me back on track.
-So I joined a gym near work and enlisted the help of a personal trainer, Brad Lindamood with Competitive Sports Training.
-To this day I believe that has been the best “investment” that I’ve ever made in myself.
+So I joined a gym near work and enlisted the help of a personal trainer.
+To this day, I believe getting a trainer has been one of the best “investment” that I’ve ever made in myself.
 I needed the accountability of having someone waiting for me at the gym and would challenge me to go beyond what I thought I could do.

-What I liked most about working with Brad iwa that each routine was different – I actually looked forward to what new exercises he was going to make me do.
-After the first couple of months Brad continued to push me to do more, which helped the weight come off at a steady rate.
-Of course when my weight came off, Brad added more by way of the EZ bar.
+What I liked most about working with my trainer was, that each routine was different.
+I actually looked forward to what new exercises he was going to make me do.
+After the first couple of months my trainer continued to push me to do more, which helped the weight come off at a steady rate.
+Of course when my weight came off, He added more by way of the EZ bar.

 Wonderful Numbers Tell the Story!

 Plateaus have come and gone, but I’ve realize that it’s not all about the digits on the scale but how much healthier I am and feel.
-In seven months of training with Brad, diligently exercising six days a week and strictly watching my diet, I’ve lost 72 pounds.
-Since being diagnosed with diabetes two years ago I’ve lost a total of 100 pounds and I’m happy to say that my A1c is now 4.9% and my doctor officially took me off of my medication!
+In seven months of training and exercising six days a week and watching my diet, I’ve lost 72 pounds.
+Since being diagnosed with diabetes, I’ve lost a total of 100 pounds and I’m happy to say that my A1c is now 4.9% and my doctor officially took me off of my medication!

 “No excuses – just do it!”